HarlleyHauradou/SlicerGHOST/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0

 ## Contact

-For any inquiries or issues, please contact Harlley Haurado.
+For any inquiries or issues, please contact Harlley Hauradou.